-Includes ethical and legal implications of practice, appropriate communication and record keeping, and computer application in respiratory care, including a study of pulmonary function testing techniques and an introduction to exercise testing.
-Advanced airway management techniques and the use of artificial airways are discussed.
+Includes ethical and legal implications of practice and teaches advanced clinical assessment skills, including interpretation of chest roentgenograms and laboratory data.
+It will also include study of pulmonary function testing techniques and capnography.
+Advanced airway management techniques and use of artificial airways will also be discussed.
 Prerequisites: RESP 101, 201, and 202.